HL7/PDDI-CDS/input/pagecontent/documentation.md

 ### <span style="color:silver"> 7.3.1 </span> Card Actions
 {:.no_toc}

 The CDS Hooks service response supports providing actionable information to clinicians at the time of medication order entry.
 A response Card has an `action` element within the suggestion attribute.
 The `action` element is defined by three types including `create, update, and delete.` Depending on the type of action, resources may be provided that facilitate the suggestion.
 For example, if a suggestion recommends substituting naproxen for acetaminophen, a `create` action may be used to apply a MedicationRequest for acetaminophen to the current order entry task.
 The actions, types and associated resources are listed below.

 * `create`
     * Substituting NSAID for acetaminophen – MedicationRequest for acetaminophen
     * Adding proton pump inhibitor – MedicationRequest for proton pump inhibitor
 * `update`
 * `delete`
     * Remove current NSAID order

 > *Note:* These actions are options that SHOULD be customized to an institutions needs and capabilities.

 ## <span style="color:silver"> 7.4.0 </span> Level 2 Implementation - Warfarin + NSAIDs Knowledge Artifact (semi-structured)

 The Level 2 Implementation for the Warfarin + NSAID artifact is split into two separate hooks and services.
 Figures 4 and 5 depict the decision tree for warning indicators (i.e., green, orange, red) and contextual factors for both Hooks (i.e., `order-select` and `order-sign`).
 Figure 6 provides a Card display example for each CDS Hooks instance within the order entry workflow.
 In the provided Card display example, the clinician decided to order the NSAID medication but adds a proton pump inhibitor, in response to the card suggestion.
-This action results in a downgrade of the `medication-prescribe` response card (i.e., "hard-stop" – red to "warning" – orange).
+This action results in a downgrade of the `medication-prescribe` response card (i.e., "critical" – red to "warning" – orange).
 The blue task boxes highlight the DetectedIssue `status` indicator, which informs the EHR  of additional needed resources (whether or not to fulfill the `order-sign` service prefetch template), and `order-sign` service if it needs to perform a FHIR server request in the event prefetch data are not provided in the request.

 <figure class="figure">